Funding

 Advertising

-Celtic Music Radio is allowed to raise 50% of running costs from commercial advertising and sponsorship under Ofcom regulations.
+Celtic Music Radio is allowed to raise 50% of running costs from commercial advertising and sponsorship under OFCOM regulations.

 Grant funding